 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Even though the TL has a slightly larger sensor, both cameras offer the same resolution of 16.1 megapixel.
+Even though the TL has a slightly larger sensor, both cameras offer the same resolution of 16.1 megapixels.
 This implies that the TL has a lower pixel density and larger individual pixels (with a pixel pitch of 4.80μm versus 4.79μm for the X2), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the TL is much more recent (by 4 years and 6 months) than the X2, and its sensor will have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that the TL has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The TL indeed provides movie recording capabilities, while the X2 does not.
 The highest resolution format that the TL can use is 1080/30p.